-Additional information relating to the Corporation is available on SEDAR at www.sedar.com.
+Additional information relating to the Corporation is available on SEDAR+ at www.sedarplus.ca.
 Financial information is provided in the Corporation's consolidated financial statements and management's discussion and analysis ("MD&A") for the Corporation's most recently completed fiscal year.
-Shareholders may request copies of the Corporation's Annual Report, containing the Corporation's consolidated financial statements for the year ended June 30, 2022, and MD&A regarding these financial statements, and the Corporation's Annual Information Form, free of charge, by contacting the undersigned in writing at 225 King Street West, Suite 1100, Toronto, Ontario M5V 3M2.
+Shareholders may request copies of the Corporation's Annual Report, containing the Corporation's consolidated financial statements for the year ended June 30, 2023, and MD&A regarding these financial statements, and the Corporation's Annual Information Form, free of charge, by contacting the undersigned in writing at 225 King Street West, Suite 1100, Toronto, Ontario M5V 3M2.